Bluetongue disease: History

+In the early stages of its identification, BT was referred to by a number of different names, including "epizootic catarrh", "fever", "malarial catarrhal fever of sheep", and "epizootic malignant catarrhal fever of sheep".
+This was due to the prevailing belief at the time that BT was caused by an intraerythrocytic parasite.
+The English translation "bluetongue" was initially proposed by Spreull and derived from the Afrikaans term bloutong, which refers to the condition of cyanosis of the tongue in clinically affected sheep.
 Although bluetongue disease was already recognized in South Africa in the early 19th century, a comprehensive description of the disease was not published until the first decade of the 20th century.
 In 1906, Arnold Theiler showed that bluetongue was caused by a filterable agent.
 He also created the first bluetongue vaccine, which was developed from an attenuated BT V strain.
 For many decades, bluetongue was thought to be confined to Africa.
 The first confirmed outbreak outside of Africa occurred in Cyprus in 1943.

-Recently, a vessel owned by Khalifeh Livestock Trading and managed by Talia Shipping Line, both based in Lebanon, has been denied right to dock in Spain, as it has about 895 male calves suspected to be infected by bluetongue disease.
+In 2021, a vessel owned by Khalifeh Livestock Trading and managed by Talia Shipping Line, both based in Lebanon, has been denied right to dock in Spain, as it has about 895 male calves suspected to be infected by bluetongue disease.

 Related diseases

 African horse sickness is related to bluetongue and is spread by the same midges (Culicoides species).
-It can kill the horses it infects and mortality may go as high as 90% of the infected horses during an epidemic.
+It can kill the horses it infects, and mortality may go as high as 90% of the infected horses during an epidemic.

-Epizootic hemorrhagic disease virus is closely related and crossreacts with Bluetongue virus on many blood tests.
+Epizootic hemorrhagic disease virus is closely related and crossreacts with bluetongue virus on many blood tests.